mlhilhan/TranslationMobileApp/README.md

 ## Styleguide

-For coding styling, we decided to go with ESLint and [Styled-Components](https://styled-components.com/).
+For coding styling, we decided to go with ESLint.

 # How To Use It